Dec 11, 2019

 The reason you need a plastic or wooden spoon or spatula is because you can not mix the bentonite clay with a metal spoon.
 The clay should not come into contact with any metals because it will absorb the metal and become less effective.

 In your bowl add 2 tablespoons of bentonite clay.
 Then add 5 tablespoons of filtered water.
-You can add less if you prefer, but for me it came out to hard and thick.
+You can add less if you prefer, but for me it came out too hard and thick.
 With 5 tablespoons it’s a nice consistency.
 Mix the water and bentonite clay together.
 It doesn’t stir really easily, so just carefully mix it together any way you can with your wooden spoon.

 Once they are mixed add 2 drops of liquid stevia or xylitol.
-If using the liquid stevia I purchased, 2 drops is more like to short squeezes, so be careful you don’t use too much.
+If using the liquid stevia I purchased, 2 drops is more like 2 short squeezes, so be careful you don’t use too much.
 Mix it in.
 Then add 15 drops of peppermint essential oil, or whatever flavor you choose.
 You don’t have to use peppermint, you can use spearmint, or even lemon, just make sure it’s a good brand that can be used in a product that you put in your mouth, like the one from Essential Oil Labs that I use.
 Mix it together really well to ensure the peppermint flavor is mixed throughout.
 If the flavor is too strong for your liking, then add 10 drops, but don’t go over 15 drops.
 The flavor will blend a bit more after you put your mixture into jars, and you could accidentally make it way too strong.
 So just play around with 10 to 15 drops to find the strength you prefer.
 Once it’s all mixed spoon the mixture into your jars.

 When you use your toothpaste you don’t need a whole lot.
 Just a rounded amount on your toothbrush.
 Just dip your toothbrush into the jar.
 I don’t recommend sharing jars for this reason, so make sure everyone who will be using this toothpaste has their own jar.
 There you have it!
 A simple, budget friendly way to brush your teeth naturally!